express-in-code-game/excode-design/project-name.md

 - Death Star Game

-> Finally realized what the name of the game is - Death Star!
+> Finally the name of the game emerged - Death Star!
 So many years, so many attempts, failing: freeverse, openmove, paradigm, starnet, express-in-code(excode) etc.
 But they all were too dy, yawn, unleavened.
 Just tasteless.
-Death Star is a reference to great classics - standing on the shoulders of giants.
-And it's juicy.
+Death Star is a reference, homage to a great classics.
+Standing on the shoulders of giants.
+And it's juicy and fun.
 Plus, Death Star resembles a computer system.
 Not to mention, the theme - perfect for the programming game - droids, space and stuff like that.
 But not limiting.
-I'm so relieved and pumped at the same time, like I figured out how to unify quantum mechanics and general relativity, lol !)

 ## name attempts